Over 40? All You Need To Know About Looking Stunning In Pictures

 And Don’t Forget About Your Makeup

 The flash from the camera tends to make your makeup look different than in real life, so you will have to make some adjustments.
 It may take some trial and error to get it right.
-Try some practice photos in natural light to really get a feel for what works and what doesn’t.
+If you are over 40, try some practice photos in natural light to really get a feel for what works and what doesn’t.
 If you don’t already do this, wear matte face powder to reduce shine in photos.
 But be sure to stay away from any power with any type of shimmer in it because in photos it will translate to being shiny.
 And don’t forget a swipe of lipstick.
 Bare lips tend to get washed out in photos.
 Wearing lipstick will make your lips pop in the picture and help define your smile.
 And what woman doesn’t feel a tad bit more put together and confident with a good lipstick on.

 Getting ready for the shooting